labsyspharm/pCycIF_Segmentation/README.md

 Example: [4 10]
 saveFig: Boolean value (0/1) determining if you want to save Matlab .fig files
 Example: 1
 cytoMethod: Cytoplasm segmentation method to use.
+Options:
 Example: 'RF'
 MedianIntensity: 1
 saveMasks: Boolean value (0/1) determining if you want to save mask images